- US Online Poker

 If that is the dynamic that develops, it could resemble Illinois.
 There, it’s the battle between Rush Street and the daily fantasy companies that has shaped the legislative landscape.
 MGM doesn’t have the same political clout in Connecticut that Rush Street does in Illinois.
 It does, however, have a lot of legal muscle.

 Previous attempts to solve the CT sports betting riddle have often included multiple competing bills at once.
-Some of these have included provisions for other types of gambling, like an online lottery or online casinos.
+Some of these have included provisions for other types of gambling, like a Connecticut online lottery or online casinos.
 The latter in particular is bound to appeal to the tribes, who suffered during the spring’s casino shutdown.

 The good news on this front is that DraftKings has been aggressive in its entry into the online casino space.
 It’s made heavy investments in the DraftKings Casino product and will want to roll it out wherever it can.
 Its presence at the bargaining table should ensure that remains a topic of discussion.